BBIGQ-LYQ/ESP32_TFT_library/README.md

 ---

-**This library must be built with the latest esp-idf master branch and xtensa toolchain**
+**This library is used esp-idf master branch and xtensa toolchain** Tested on ESP-IDF v4.1-dev-1572-g30372f5a4-dirty

-If you are using the esp-idf v2.1, checkout the commit *0518df81a6566820352dad7bf6c539995d41ad18*

 ---